Pragna8/LibraryManager/README.md

    python library_manager.py

-4.**Usage:**
+## Usage:
--Follow the on-screen menu to navigate through various functionalities, including adding/removing books and members, lending/returning books, and viewing the current status of books, members, and loans.
+Follow the on-screen menu to navigate through various functionalities, including adding/removing books and members, lending/returning books, and viewing the current status of books, members, and loans.

-5.**Contributing:**
+## Contributing:
--Contributions are welcome!
+Contributions are welcome!
 Please fork the repository and create a pull request with your changes.